Negin-Kordinejad/Zip.WebAPI/DEVELOPERS.md

 DTO     : Data Transfer Objects: Need to define to talk with APIs
           We need a mapper tool to map with domain models.

-Api :    webApI Asp.Net
+Api :    WebApI Asp.Net
-          A Global middleware for error handling
+          A global middleware for error handling
 		  Swagger for testing and documentation.
 		  A generic response and error model.
 		  Define routes and urls.

-Issue :
-       Email uniqueness is checking in the database layer and user service unit tests for failing so    we need to discuss if we can add this to the validation service .

 ## Testing